JumpTask logo

 Unlike professional nap reviewers or bloggers, content creation challenges are short-term, one-time events organized by brands to create social media buzz or showcase new products.

 Instead of ongoing reviews, you earn money by participating once.
-You usually need to film your nap or sleep experience and share it online.
+You usually need to film your nap or sleep experience and share it online, showing how you rest, relax, and whether you feel refreshed afterward.
 For example, in 2022, mattress company Casper ran a "Casper Sleepers" campaign where selected participants earned $25 per hour plus free products simply by napping and documenting it.

 Payment varies widely depending on the campaign, typically ranging from $100 to over $1,000 per event.